Beyoncé identifies groups receiving $6M in coronavirus aid

-The superstar announcedon Thursday that her BEYGood charity will partner with Twitter’s Jack Dorsey’s Start Small campaign to provide $6 million in relief funds a variety of groups working to provide basic necessities in cities like Detroit, Houston, New York and New Orleans.
+The superstar announced on Thursday that her BEYGood charity will partner with Twitter’s Jack Dorsey’s Start Small campaign to provide $6 million in relief funds to a variety of groups working to provide basic necessities in cities like Detroit, Houston, New York, and New Orleans.

 “Communities of color are suffering by epic proportions due to the COVID-19 pandemic,” a statement on the singer’s website said.
 “Communities that were already lacking funds for education, health and housing are now faced with alarming infection rates and fatalities.”